goloop/log/README.md

     func (l *Log) Fdebugln(w io.Writer, a ...interface{}) (n int, err error)

-Fdebugln creates message with DEBUG level, using the default formats for its operands and writes to w.
+Fdebugln creates message with Debug level, using the default formats for its operands and writes to w.
 Spaces are always added between operands and a newline is appended.
 It returns the number of bytes written and any write error encountered.